taskcluster/generic-worker/README.md

 ## Sandboxing

-The mechanism for providing a sandbox for a task to run in, is platform-specific.
+The sandbox implementation is platform-specific.

 ### Windows